saad100104006/JetpackCompose-Example/README.md

 Clone the project, then open it in Android Studio, build the gradle.
 Connect a real device and run the application using Run app

+# What's Here
+Have been used latest Native Android Jetpack Component- Jetpack Compose, Jetpack Navigation MVVM Architecture, complete separation of concerns
+Use of Dependency Injection
+Full application has been written in kotlin